mtrudel/basicboxen/README.md

     bundle exec berks install

-Next you'll want to edit (and probably commit) the `nodes/all_in_one.json` file and make the following changes:
+Next you'll want to edit (and probably commit) the `nodes/all_in_one.json` file and make the following changes.
+The contents of this file will be used to build out external servers via knife solo commands.

 * **Line 11**: Specify the address that root's email is forwarded to
 * **Line 18**: Add your ssh public key (ie: the contents of your `~/.ssh/id_[dr]sa.pub` file)